holdedhub/careers/challenges/frontend/README.md

 1. Offline support.
 2. Box notification.
 3. Display dates in a relative format (e.g. "1 day ago").
+4. Sort documents by name, version or creation date.
+5. New documents created by the user could be displayed at the top of the list.

 <p align="center">
   <img src="assets/sfe_1.png" height="auto" width="auto" alt="Screenshot 1">